eggworg/discordbot/README.md

 ![app bot user](https://cloud.githubusercontent.com/assets/24867967/21583936/4b8c4b16-d063-11e6-9411-6c51ebc9ece7.png?raw=true)

-Click the 'click to reveal' button in text and copy the token.
+Click the `click to reveal` button in text and copy the token.
 You will need this to authenticate your bot to the discord servers.

 ### Editing Settings.ini